canonical/curtin/doc/topics/curthooks.rst

 A curtin install runs through different stages.
 See the :ref:`Stages <stages>` documentation for function of each stage.
-The stages communicate with each other via data in a working working directory and environment variables as described in :ref:`Command Environment`.
+The stages communicate with each other via data in a working directory and environment variables as described in
+:ref:`Command Environment`.

 Curtin handles partitioning, filesystem creation and target filesystem